 In order to make sure that my kiddos are still getting the nutrients that they need when they are struggling to eat the required amount of fruits and veggies this time of year, and to boost their immune system during cold and flu season, I add nutritional supplements to their diets.
 Here are my favorite, and most successful ways of doing so, with American made products I trust.

-During back to school season, our nutrition and our immune systems always need a boost.
+During the cold months, our nutrition and our immune systems always need support.
 Late in the winter season, I always find myself struggling with which fruits and vegetables to feed my family.
 In the summer and early fall, fresh, local produce is bountiful in New England.
-Since during the local growing season we get all of our produce at the farmers' market, my kiddos know the taste difference between a fresh local tomato and a store bought tomato that is hard and dry.
+Since during the local growing season we get all of our produce at the farmers' market, my kiddos know the taste difference between a fresh local tomato and a store-bought tomato that is hard and dry.
 We are all sick of frozen fruit, root veggies, and stale, shriveled produce.
 Their diets reflect this and they are becoming pickier as to what fruits and veggies they will eat.
 Vitamin supplements are my ninja-mom trick.

 How to Add Nutritional Supplements (and be sneaky about it)

 1. Flavor your child's water and they receive additional nutrients while staying hydrated.

 I am always trying to get my kiddos to drink more water, and Volo Vitamins VoloKids stick packs (VoloPaks) make a great incentive!
 Each nutritional supplement VoloPak contains 24 vitamins and minerals.
 No sugar is added, as the blend of 17 fruits creates the natural flavorings.
-My son love the slight fizz that is given to his water when mixed berry VoloPak is added.
+My son loves the slight fizz that is given to his water when mixed berry VoloPak is added.
 For my daughter, who is the pickiest when it comes to what she eats and drinks, I add an orange VoloPak to her morning orange juice and she chugs it down.
-Of course, my kiddos each like a different flavor best, so I am glad there is a flavor multi pack!
+Of course, my kiddos each like a different flavor best, so I am glad there is a flavor multipack!

 2. Add nutritional supplements to foods they love